rikai/OpenYourMouth/Hotdishes/BeefStroganoff.md

 * Heat above to simmer.
 * Add beef and all to skillet.
 * Add wine to skillet.
-* Let above simmer and cook egg noodles.
+* Let above simmer.
+* Boil egg noodles in pan.

 ### Serve